node-migrator-bot/nozzle/Readme.md

 * content - Files that will end up as pages.
 * layouts - Files that are used as base templates for content.
 * public - Static files like css, js or images.
+* site - Automatically generated site.
+No need to create it yourself.
 * config.yaml - Configuration file.

+## Usage

 ## License